 The Tarsar Marsar Trek: favourite route of the locals

-“unseen, unparalleled natural grandeur combined with the most scenic camping areas”
+“ unseen natural grandeur of Kashmir combined with the most scenic camping areas ”

 Day 1: Drive from Srinagar to Aru Village (101 Km/3.5 Hours)